-We have collated thirteen of the very best staff engagement ideas.
+We have collated some of the very best staff engagement ideas.
 Pick the ones that best suit your business and work them together to improve employee engagement.

 #1 Begin with a strategy

 Why?
-A defined internal communications strategy is the blueprint guiding you to success
+A defined employee engagement strategy is the blueprint guiding you to success

 In order to do this effectively, you will need to tie down your definition of employee engagement, as it applies to your unique business needs.
 Do you need your staff to be able to adapt to upcoming change?
 Or maybe you need your employees to work better together as a team?
 Every organisation has different challenges to face and this will affect the strategy you decide on.

 Once you have your plan, it will be need to be executed.
 Make sure you have all the resources in place.
 Make sure all departments have been consulted and are on board.
 And, crucially, make sure your strategy is connecting everyone in the organisation.